 Choosing where to eat in London can be a daunting task and not because British food has a bad reputation.
-On the contrary, we think London is one of the gastronomic capitals of the world due to the incredible variety of restaurants on offer.
-You could easily try cuisine from 30 different countries without travelling more than 30 minutes in any direction.
-So, if you’re prepared to be adventurous you can sample Indian, Turkish, Lebanese, British, French and Italian… and that’s just for starters!
+On the contrary, we think London is one of the world’s gastronomic capitals due to the incredible variety of restaurants on offer.
+You could easily try cuisine from 30 different countries without travelling more than 30 minutes.
+So, if you’re prepared to be adventurous, you can sample Indian, Turkish, Lebanese, British, French and Italian… and that’s just for starters!

 As you can see, there’s certainly no shortage of places to eat in London.
 The biggest issue is that you won’t have time to try them all.
 But don’t worry, we have visited a fair few now so we hope our guide on where to eat in London will make it a bit easier….

 London’s fast food restaurants are a popular choice with tourists looking to reduce the cost of having to eat out every day or simply because they want to grab a quick bite, so they have more time to explore the city.
 You will of course, find all the recognizable fast-food chains like McDonald´s and KFC, but you’ll be missing out if you only eat at these places.
 Over recent years, a wide range of healthier and more diverse fast-food places have sprung up all over the city so be sure to check these out instead.